3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

-In order to track the spin-splitting of the CrSb Fermi surface away from its nodal planes, we measured QOs in a tilted plane of rotation, chosen such that an arc of low symmetry would connect two symmetry-enforced nodal orientations.
-Along this arc, the spin-splitting should be considerable, but collapse to yield monofrequency waveforms at the nodal orientations.
-We experimentally performed this by first rotating the sample platform by 14$\degree$ orthogonally to the axis of the solenoid before loading it into the magnet.
-Then we rotated \textit{in-situ} through a polar angle of rotation (labelled $\alpha$ in Fig.~\ref{Fig3}) that is orthogonal to \textbf{H} but always at a tilt of 14$\degree$ relative to the sample holder.
-This setup means that \textbf{H} may still be oriented along $a$, but subsequent rotation of the sample holder increments $\theta$ (between $c-a$) and $\varphi$ (between $a-ab$), in the reference frame of the crystal, such that $\cos(\theta) = \sin(14\degree)\sin(\alpha)$ and $\tan(\varphi) = \cos(14\degree)\tan(\alpha)$ (see Extended Data Fig. 2 for further details).
+To trace out the spin-splitting of the CrSb Fermi surface away from its nodal planes, we measured QOs in a tilted plane of rotation, chosen such that an arc of low symmetry connects two symmetry-enforced nodal orientations.
+Along this arc, the spin-splitting should be considerable, but collapse to yield monofrequency waveforms at nodal orientations.
+We experimentally performed this by first rotating the sample platform 14$\degree$ orthogonally to the axis of the solenoid before loading it into the magnet.
+Then we rotated \textit{in-situ} through a polar angle (labelled $\alpha$ in Fig.~\ref{Fig3}), about an axis orthogonal to \textbf{H}, but always at a tilt of 14$\degree$ relative to the sample holder.
+This setup means that \textbf{H} may still be oriented along $a$, but subsequent rotation of the sample holder increments $\theta$ (between $c-a$) and $\varphi$ (between $a-ab$) such that $\cos(\theta) = \sin(14\degree)\sin(\alpha)$ and $\tan(\varphi) = \cos(14\degree)\tan(\alpha)$ (see Extended Data Fig. 4 for further details).
 We plot the resulting data for these rotational measurements in Fig.~\ref{Fig3}, including the simulated up- and down-sheet frequency profiles computed from DFT.

-The correspondence between experimental observation (Fig.~\ref{Fig3}a) and theoretical prediction (Fig.~\ref{Fig3}b) is excellent.
+The correspondence between experimental observation (Fig.~\ref{Fig3}a) and theoretical prediction (Fig.~\ref{Fig3}b) is very good.
 A singular frequency peak is observed for \textbf{H} $\parallel a$ ($\theta = 90\degree, \varphi = 0\degree$ in Fig.~\ref{Fig3}d), giving a bright spot at the nodal location of $\varphi = 0\degree$ in Fig.~\ref{Fig3}a.
-Upon incrementing $\alpha$, this then splits into two distinct branches, which, within resolution, come back together again close to $\varphi = \pm 60\degree$ as the next nodal plane is crossed, in close agreement with the simulation.
+Upon incrementing $\alpha$, this then splits into two distinct branches, which, within resolution, come back together again close to $\varphi = \pm 60\degree$ as the next nodal plane is crossed, as expected for $\Delta(\vec k)$ possessing $g$-wave symmetry.

 \nopagebreak